Rafase282/MyFCCWiki/Basic JavaScript.md

 ourArray will now contain [0,1,2,3,4]

 ## Iterate with JavaScript While Loops
-Another type of JavaScript loop is called a "while loop" because it runs "while" something is true, and stops once that something is no longer true.
+Another type of JavaScript loop is called a `while loop` because it runs `while` something is true, and stops once that something is no longer true.

 ```
 var ourArray = [];